-During the first three semesters of the program students complete a practicum experience.
+During the first three semesters of the program, students complete a practicum experience.
 Each of the three experiences will be incorporated into one of the courses during each semester.
-Students will be assigned to a practice setting within or outside of the Rush organization.
+Students will be assigned to a practice setting within or outside of the RUSH University Medical Center.
 Students will spend 2-3 hours per week for 4 weeks in the clinical setting outside of class time.
-The schedule will be provided 4 weeks prior to the clinical experience.
-The week prior to the clinical experience the faculty contacts for each clinical section will provide an orientation to the setting/space.
-The week after the clinical experience the faculty contact will provide a processing session for the experience.
-Expectations will be provided within the course the practicum is associated with.
+The schedule will be provided 4 weeks before the clinical experience.
+The week before the practicum experience the faculty contacts for each site will provide an orientation to the setting/space.
+The week after the experience, the faculty contact will provide a processing session for the experience.
+Expectations will be provided within the course the practicum is associated with and on the Practicum Canvas site.